 This approach utilizes a more complex data analysis process, meaning there are multiple steps within a statistical decision flowchart to be followed for analyzing all test results.
 Typically, after the data analysis step a data interpretation review step would be required, such as the concentration response review.
 These steps can lead to different subjective interpretation depending on the complexity of the data.

-Use in State Monitoring Programs

-Most importantly, as with the NOEC approach, the point estimate approach is not used with the State’s watershed based programs such as SWAMP, and ILRPs.
-These programs would be required to use a dilution series when conducting toxicity tests, rather than using a single concentration of 100 percent ambient receiving water compared to a control.
-This would add costs to the programs without additional environmental benefits.

 Option 4: No Action

 Under this option, the Water Boards would continue to determine the statistical approaches that will be used for toxicity evaluations.
 As each region currently uses a different approach (see current conditions, 5.3.1), some will have programs that clearly define RMDs, some will reward high quality data, and some will provide for clear data analysis, however not all programs will do so.
 Discrepancies among the Water Boards would persist.
 If Regional Water Boards continue to use U.S. EPA’s NOEC or point estimate approaches the false negative rates will remain unknown and will fail to be incorporated into the statistical approach.